-Remarkably I had never taken this rice casserole formula and used shrimp as the main protein, and CHOWDER as the creamy canvas.
+Remarkably I had never taken my gluten-free casserole recipe formula and used shrimp as the main protein, and CHOWDER as the creamy canvas.
 For this shrimp and rice casserole I borrow from this dairy-free corn chowder recipe—an old summer fave.
 It uses coconut milk, fresh corn off the cob (though you can use frozen in non-summer months), fresh leeks, scallions and thyme.
 (Don’t worry, I’ve offered some low FODMAP tweaks in the recipe below.)

-The only difference between a CRC and a SRC is that the shrimp cook much quicker than the rice does, so you need to add it later on in the cooking process—easy enough.
-It’s also a great make ahead dish for this reason.
+The only difference between a CRC and a SRC is that the seafood cooks much quicker than the rice does, so you need to add it later on in the cooking process—easy enough.
+This shrimp casserole recipe a great make ahead dish for this reason.
 Just cook the rice until it’s al dente, remove from the oven until you’re ready to eat, pop the shrimp on top and dinner is complete in 10 minutes.

-Read on the for this shrimp and corn chowder rice casserole, and please leave your requests in the comments for the next coming of the CRC or SRC!
+Read on the for this shrimp and corn chowder rice casserole, one of many easy recipes with shrimp from my archives.
+And please leave your requests in the comments for the next coming of the CRC or SRC!

 With health and hedonism,

 Baked Shrimp & Rice Casserole (Gluten Free)

 - 4 ears corn shucked and kernels removed

 - 1 bunch scallions thinly sliced